ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A chance of showers and thunderstorms.
 Mostly sunny, with a high near 90.
-South southwest wind 3 to 7 mph.<br></div>
+South southwest wind 3 to 7 mph.
+Chance of precipitation
+         is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">